amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. possibly replace with image?

-In a loose analogy to the Chomskian hierarchy of formal grammars, we have identified levels of difficulty in problems faced by any language linter.
+In a loose analogy to the Chomskian hierarchy of formal grammars, we have identified several levels of difficulty in the implementation of the detection and correction of usage errors:

 #.
-Replacement rules
+AI-hard
 #.
-Regular expressions
+NLP, beyond state-of-the-art
 #.
-Basic syntax processing
+NLP, state-of-the-art
 #.
-NLP, state-of-the-art
+Syntax processing
 #.
-NLP, beyond state-of-the-art
+Regular expressions
 #.
-AI-hard
+One-to-one replacement rules.

-One of the biggest differences between these levels of difficulty is how hard it is to successfully identify problems without introducing many false positives into the mix.
+At one extreme are usage errors that can be detected and corrected through one-to-one replacement rules, detecting the presence of a specific word or phrase and suggesting another in its place.
+At the other are usage errors whose detection and correction are such hard computational problems that it would require human-level intelligence to solve in the general case.
+Consider, for example, usage errors pertaining to the word "only", whose correct placement depends on the intended meaning (e.g., in "John hit Peter in his only nose", is the "only" misplaced or is it unusual that Peter has only one nose?).
+These usage errors, which are at the hierarchy's highest levels, are harder to successfully identify without introducing many false positives into the mix.

 Wield a rapier not a cudgel
 ---------------------------